qxzhao1/STA-141b-Final-Project/README.md

   1.it is based on 7 movies among 2017 top 200 movies we get from step2.

-  2.you can this process in $Analysis of 7 movies with different domestic and Chinese box office.ipynb$.
+  2.you can this process in Analysis of 7 movies with different domestic and Chinese box office.ipynb.

 ## PART 2 Analysis about the potential influence features that may account for the difference in Box Office